Bruno Uvini: Al-Wakrah

-On July 2019, Uvini moved to Qatar and signed for Al-Wakrah SC, which promoted to Stars League.
+In July 2019, Uvini moved to Qatar and signed for Al-Wakrah SC, which promoted to Stars League.

 Al-Ittihad

-In the middle of 2019-2020 season, Univi returned to Saudi Arabia to join Al-Ittihad Club.
-He left the club just after the beginning of 2020-2021 season of Saudi Professional League.
+In the middle of the 2019–2020 season, Univi returned to Saudi Arabia to join Al-Ittihad Club.
+He left the club just after the beginning of the 2020–2021 season of the Saudi Professional League.

 FC Tokyo

 On 29 January 2021, Univi agreed to join J1 League club FC Tokyo.
 In the 2021 season, he played 8 games for the club, and scored 1 goal at J.League Cup game against Tokushima Vortis.
-Though his contract with Tokyo continued in 2022 season, the club did not enroll him as a member of squad.
-On 29 August, Tokyo announced cancellation of the contract with Uvini.
+Though his contract with Tokyo continued in the 2022 season, the club did not enrol him as a member of the squad.
+On 29 August, Tokyo announced the cancellation of the contract with Uvini.

 International career

 Uvini captained the Brazil U20 team in the 2011 South American Youth Championships.
-On 6 February 2011, Uvini suffered a fractured fibula in a match against Argentina which required surgery and kept him out of action for more than a month.
+On 6 February 2011, Uvini suffered a fractured fibula in a match against Argentina, which required surgery and kept him out of action for more than a month.
 Later in 2011, he captained the Brazilian side that won the U20 World Cup.
 In May 2012 he was called for main squad to friendly matches, and in July 2012 Uvini was called to play 2012 Olympic Games.